Psionica/psionica.github.io/docs/workshop/dual.md

 ## Further Steps
 ### Hosted inference
 {: .no_toc}
 What if you wanted others to interact with your Dual?
-Perhaps your research collaborators, team members, or just anyone browsing through your public notes.
-We're working on making this a reality through an option to host your Dual in the cloud.
+Perhaps your research collaborators, team members, or just anyone browsing through your public notes.[^12] We're working on making this a reality through an option to host your Dual in the cloud.

 ### More features
 {: .no_toc}